 Cold Hollow Cider Mill

 Sample one of the best donuts in the U.S. according to Gourmet magazine.
 Then see how apple cider is pressed with a original press from the 1920s.
 Don’t miss grabbing a sample of the apple cider for a true flavor of Vermont.
+There’s even a hard cider the adults to sample at the sampling room.

 Located at 3600 Waterbury Stove Road.
 Open 8 a.m. to 6 p.m.
 Free